Shazzadul-Shakib/Shazzadul-Shakib/README.md

 </div>

 ## 🎯 2026 Goals
-Learning AWS, React Native, GraphQL & System Design to level up as a Software Engineer
+Learning AWS, Fundamentals in depth & System Design to level up as a Software Engineer

 ## 💻 Tech Stack